Supreme Court of Israel: High Court of Justice

 As the High Court of Justice (בֵּית מִשְׁפָּט גָּבוֹהַּ לְצֶדֶק, also known as its acronym Bagatz, בג"ץ), the Supreme Court rules on matters within its original jurisdiction, primarily regarding the legality of decisions of State authorities: Government decisions, those of local authorities and other bodies and persons performing public functions under the law, and direct challenges to the constitutionality of laws enacted by the Knesset.
-The Israeli Defense Forces are also subject to the HCJ's judicial review.
+The Israel Defense Forces are also subject to the HCJ's judicial review.

 The court has broad discretionary authority to rule on matters in which it considers it necessary to grant relief in the interests of justice, and which are not within the jurisdiction of another court or tribunal.
 The High Court of Justice grants relief through orders such as injunction, mandamus and Habeas Corpus, as well as through declaratory judgments.